 Our favourite rooms

 The connecting Ocean and Prestige Junior Suites are the best option for families that like to stay connected; although their beachside setting makes them a popular choice for all.
 Whether it’s your honeymoon or just another romantic retreat, the double bath tubs and private sea-view balconies of the Sunset Junior Suites, will help set the mood for a loved-up getaway.

-There are five swimming pools for you to take a dip in; two are heated, there’s an over-eights-only infinity pool in the spa and one has a children’s section.
+There are five swimming pools for you to take a dip in; there’s an over-eights-only infinity pool in the spa and one has a children’s section.

 The Lux Me spa has a long list of treatments that covers every possible need: fight the long flight with a jet-lag massage, detox and hydrate with a nourishing body wrap, or enjoy a romantic couple’s massage under the stars.
 Kids (over-eights) can enjoy some down time too with a cocoa body wrap and scrub, or a mini massage.
 They also offer tinting and waxing, manicures and pedicures, hair and make-up and henna – pampering head to toe.
 While waiting for your treatment, or to keep the relaxation coming afterwards, take a seat in the hammam or sauna, and let your cares float away in the whirlpool and infinity pool.